• Home

 The growth of cloud-based services and, as a sub-result, the need for true randomness in AI training and simulation applications.
 The frequency of cyberattacks, which already caused more than $12.5 billion in reported financial losses.

 North America was the QRNG market leader in 2024, and Asia-Pacific is projected to be the fastest-growing region in the future.
-Key trends and innovations.
-Leading companies focus on innovations, such as post-processed QRNGs that improve randomness quality and make them compatible with contemporary digital systems.
+Key trends and innovations. top companies focus on innovations, such as post-processed QRNGs that improve randomness quality and make them compatible with contemporary digital systems.

 Miniaturization prompts cost reduction and further integration into devices: for example, SK Telecom has already launched a QRNG-equipped smartphone.
 Challenges include the high price compared to traditional systems and complexity of implementation – however, further research is bound to tackle those.

-A leading provider of quantum cryptography solutions – one of the team’s recent projects with Elmos Semiconductor SE resulted in a 2mm x 2mm module being the smallest monolithic QRNG module on the market.
+A top provider of quantum cryptography solutions – one of the team’s recent projects with Elmos Semiconductor SE resulted in a 2mm x 2mm module being the smallest monolithic QRNG module on the market.

 Quantinuum and their NIST-validated Quantum Origin QRNG software en route to a software-defined quantum randomness suitable for various applications, from air-gapped networks to consumer electronics.